multiversx/mx-docs/docs/welcome/welcome-to-elrond.md

 ---
-id: welcome-to-elrond
+id: welcome-to-multiversx
-title: Welcome to Elrond
+title: Welcome to MultiversX (previously Elrond)
 ---

 # **At a glance:**